priyanshupaikra/AI-resume-analyzer/README.md

 A powerful tool built with Python, Flask, and the Google Gemini API to help job seekers tailor their resumes for specific job descriptions.

 ![Prototype](static/images/prototype.png)
-(Note: Replace the image path above with a screenshot of your application)

 ## 🚀 Features